rchouhani/rchouhani/README.md

 - ⚡ Fun fact: You'll see, maybe, during a meet up or interview 📞.

 - 😅 If there’s a hackathon or meetup I don’t know about, feel free to invite me!
+Don't forget to say Hakuna Matata in your communication !!!

 <!---
 rchouhani/rchouhani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.